mccurcio/mcc-ds-material/README.md

   <h2 align="center">Data Science Practitioner's Reading List</h2>
 </p>

-**Note To All:** This opinoinated list is by [Matthew Curcio]().
+**Note:** This opinoinated list is by [Matthew Curcio]().
 It includes material on data science, machine learning books, websites, videos, etc. that I have found useful *and* would recommend.
 It is **NOT** *complete or comprehensive* but simply a resource for myself and others.

-- If you would like to add or correct an area please make a pull request.
-I am on the look out for classic papers...
+- If you would like to **add or correct**, please make a pull request.
+I am on the look out for classic papers too...

  **INDEX** :star: Many sections are still **Under Construction**

+Note for MCC:  target'blank' http: <a href="example.com" target="_blank">Text Here</a>

 - [Books :books:](#books-books)